tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 When you receive feedback on something you just worked on, it is more difficult to process it objectively than something you worked on days or even hours ago.
 This difficulty comes from the emotional attachment you form as you put effort into your work.
 Taking some time to "step away" from the code you just worked on can help you begin to detach these emotions and be more prepared to receive feedback.

 Stepping away can be a simple context switch like processing your emails after you've pushed your code.
 However, it is more powerful to have physical separation.
-As silly as it may sound, I have found that actual, physical space helps me feel less attached to my code.
-This physical separation can be something like refilling your drink or stepping outside for some fresh air.
+As silly as it may sound, I have found that stepping away from my computer helps me feel less attached to my code.
+Physical separation can be something like refilling your drink or stepping outside for some fresh air.
 Whatever you choose, it doesn't have to take a lot of time but should provide some physical and temporal distance between yourself and the code for which you are soliciting feedback.

 ### Review your code first